Turkey national football team: Near misses

 In the 1980s the Turks also suffered one of their worst defeats with 8–0 scorelines twice against England.
 The Turks had suffered an 8–0 defeat before against Poland in 1968.
 But the 1990 World Cup qualifiers would mark a turning point for Turkish football, with Turkey only missing out on qualification in the final match.
 Prominent players in this period included Rıdvan Dilmen, Oğuz Çetin, Rıza Çalımbay, Feyyaz Uçar, and European Golden Boot winner Tanju Çolak.

 1990s

 In 1990, coach Sepp Piontek was put in charge of the national team.
 Under his guidance, a group of new players debuted for the national team.
 Many of these players (which included Bülent Korkmaz, Alpay Özalan, Sergen Yalçın, Rüştü Reçber, and Hakan Şükür) would become the backbone of the national team for many years.
 Piontek's mission came to an end in 1993, when he was replaced by Fatih Terim, who in turn managed to qualify for Euro 1996.
-Turkey qualified for its first major tournament since 1954.
+Turkiye qualified for its first major tournament since 1954.
 The appointment of Piontek was a recommended move by another coach, Jupp Derwall, who had coached Galatasaray for three seasons.